o-t-w/blog/src/content/blog/streaming-html.md

     }
 </style>

 "Streaming is the process of transmitting data incrementally as it’s generated.
-On the web, HTML streaming means sending HTML to the browser chunk-by-chunk, as soon as it's ready" - Marko website
+HTML streaming means sending HTML to the browser chunk-by-chunk, as soon as it's ready" - Marko website

 ## Getting a stream of HTML via `fetch()`

 How do we get a stream of text from a `fetch` call? `response.text()` decodes the response as text but returns it all at once, not as a stream.
 For that reason, it is not appropriate for our use case. `response.body` is a stream, but a stream of `Uint8Array`, not of text.
-We therefor need to pass the `response.body` byte stream through a `TextDecoderStream()`.
+We therefore need to pass the `response.body` byte stream through a `TextDecoderStream()`.

 ```js
 let response = await fetch('/');